 So, we see here that there is a big need for consistency.
 I know that creating and staying true to a new habit can be challenging sometimes.
 It often would mean that one will stop or discontinue one to begin a new one.

 I have curated and carefully outlined a few things to do in order to stay consistent.
-It may be one or two of them that you are yet to practice or even all of them, but you need to be true to the process.
-And these are things practical actions you could apply to every other area of your life.
+It may be one or two of them that you may be yet to practice or even all of them, but you need to be true to the process.
+And these are practical actions you could apply to every other area of your life.
 Your work, school, trade, and so on.

-A few tips to stay consistent.
+Tips on how to stay consistent.

 1. Focus on one step at a time.